jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Motspur Park to Charing Cross
 ----------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 28-30m at 12tph
-* CR2 changing to District at VIC in 29-31m at 12tph
+* CR2 changing to District at VIC in 29-31m at 12tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 30-36m at 12tph (+3m)
+* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 30-36m at 12tph (+4m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 31-37m at 12tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 31-37m at 12tph (+5m)

 From Motspur Park to Leicester Square
 -------------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 26-28m at 12tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 33-39m at 12tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 33-39m at 12tph (+9m)

 From Motspur Park to Goodge Street
 ----------------------------------
+* CR2 changing to Northern (West End) at TCR in 26-28m at 12tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 35-41m at 12tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 35-41m at 12tph (+11m)

 From Motspur Park to Warren Street
 ----------------------------------
+* CR2 changing to Northern (West End) at TCR in 28-30m at 12tph
-* CR2 changing to Victoria at VIC in 29-31m at 12tph
+* CR2 changing to Victoria at VIC in 29-31m at 12tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 31-37m at 12tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 31-37m at 12tph (+5m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 37-43m at 12tph (+10m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 37-43m at 12tph (+11m)

 From Motspur Park to Baker Street
 ---------------------------------